carlodevil/fioriPrepper/README.md

 ## 🔒 Data Management

 - **Questions**: Stored in `data/questions.json` with a structured format including question text, answers, and correct answer indicators
-- **Leaderboards**: Automatically saved to `data/leaderboard.json` with scores organized by quiz configuration
+- **Leaderboards**: Saved in Cloudflare KV and synced automatically per quiz configuration
 - **Bank System**: Questions are automatically divided into banks of 40 questions each

 ## 🛠️ Configuration